 California’s Renewable Portfolio Standard, or RPS, requires that 100 percent of electricity production in the state must come from renewable energy by 2045.
 If this goal is not met, the utility companies will be forced to pay high fees—up to $25 million per year for each utility.

 This is great for California homeowners looking to go solar because it results in more favorable renewable energy policies and incentives.

 California’s rules for plugging into the grid are simple and straightforward.
 Solar systems of any capacity are allowed to connect and there is a less-complex process available for small residential systems.

 As mentioned above, under NEM 2.0, utility companies typically charge a small fee of $75 to $150 to connect to the grid.
 Additionally, depending on the utility company, homeowners may be required to pay for an external disconnect switch or carry separate liability insurance.

-If you have questions, your local utility company will be able to tell you its specific interconnection rules.
+If you have questions, your local utility company or solar installers in your area will be able to tell you specific interconnection rules.

 California Solar Statistics

-To date, California has installed nearly 23,000 megawatts of solar, and more than 6 million homes in the state are being powered by solar energy.
-California ranks first in the country for projected solar growth, and more than 14,000 megawatts of solar are expected to be installed in the Golden State over the next 5 years.
+To date, California has installed nearly 23,000 megawatts of solar through almost 1 million solar projects, and more than 6 million homes in the state are being powered by solar energy.
+Thanks to its new green building initiative, California ranks first in the country for projected solar growth, and more than 14,000 megawatts of solar are expected to be installed in the Golden State over the next 5 years.
 Currently, there are over 2,000 solar companies and more than 86,000 solar jobs in California.

 Interested in a solar quote?
 Check out the top-ranked solar companies in California and read reviews from verified solar customers.